How to successfully redesign your website to achieve better results?

 For a successful redesign: plan a comprehensive audit, map your URLs, and list your priority pages.
 Start with critical technical fixes and strategic content consolidation.
 If you prefer to delegate, choose a website redesign agency that combines SEO, UX, and development.
 For more information, check out our guides on migrating to Webflow and restructuring content during a redesign.

-To learn more, read our articles on restructuring content during a redesign and choosing a digital agency.
+To learn more, read our articles on content restructuring during a redesign and choosing a digital agency.